simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

     $('#add-open-xml').click(addOpenXml);

     ```
-3. In **Home.js**, add the following function to HTML to the document:
+3. In **Home.js**, add the following function to add OOXML (read from the selected file) to the document:
     ```js
-    // Add data (Open XML) to the current document selection function addOpenXml() {
+    // Add data (OOXM) to the current document selection function addOpenXml() {
         // Get the selected file
         var file = $('#ooxml-file').val();